dinde451/jarr.d1/Jarulfs_Guide.md

 This chapter summarizes various properties of items and lets you review them without being confused by other non related properties.
-All data below can of course be found in the complete tables in chapter 3.1 - 3.5.
+All data below can of course be found in the complete tables in CHAPTER_LINK_armor-weapons-and-jewelry - 3.5.
 To make it as convenient as possible, I have tried to have each summary on its own page or opening.